AmirUCR/R-Shell/README.md

 * Overrides execute
   * This function, depending on the cmd passed in, will call execvp's execute or test_cmd's execute and will return true or false depending on what either function calls return.

+**Class Test_cmd**
+* Takes in the execname and an array of character type arguments

+* Overrides execute
+  * This function will use the stat() function that will return information about a file/directory passed in.
+The function will also consider the flag passed in (-f, -d, -e, or no flag) and will return and output true or false depending on whether the flag passed in matches the actual state of the file/directory. i

+**Class Execvp**
+* Takes in the execname and an array of charcter type arguments.

+* Overrides execute
+  * This function will use syscalls fork(), execvp(), and waitpid(), to create child processes in which certain commmands can be executed.
+It will return true if the command passes and false if the command fails.

 **Class Parser**
 * Has references to the abstract base Command classes (Connector, Executable) in order to instantiate such objects.